 A beautiful example of vernacular architecture, where form and function are inextricably connected, this barn stands as a legacy.
 What remains of the structure reveals the integrity of the barn's original construction and holds a beauty all its own.
 Now open to the sky, the roof's cascading rhythm of rafters creates a lofty, cathedral-like space.
 Other elements, such as the hay loft, windows, and doors, represent the very specific functions of the building and compose an unabashedly frank and honest facade.

 Our investigative intent was to document the barn in a way that would highlight the beauty of its original construction.
 It was important that our installation not take away from or hide the barn's character, but enhance it.
 The design solution we came to was simple and subtle.
 We decided to "replace" the missing areas of the outer shell with a translucent plastic, on both the walls and the roof.
-In doing so, a lantern-like effect was created that, when illuminated, would transform the barn into a softly glowing beacon; its structural skeleton striking crisp lines through a glowing facade.
+In doing so, a lantern-like effect was created that, when illuminated, would transform the barn into a softly glowing beacon; its structural skeleton striking crisp lines through a glowing veil.